SSAT (The Schools Network): Current work

 SSAT runs a number of continuous professional development programmes for teachers, and offers support to sponsored academies and schools converting to academy status.
 It also offers support to schools and academies in the use of data analysis and supports networks of schools and academies across a number of subject areas.

 It runs numerous events for teachers and school leaders, including the annual SSAT National Conference.

-Events

-SSAT National Conference

-Each December, SSAT's National Conference brings together leading educationalists, thinkers and researchers with headteachers and practitioners from all over the world.
-The SSAT National Conference 2017: Illuminating learning will be held at Manchester Central on 30 November - 1 December 2017.

-SSAT Achievement Show

-Each June, The SSAT Achievement Show provides a one-day opportunity for the country's outstanding practitioners to share their best practice and successes with their peers.
-The event is divided into subject areas, with a full programme providing a huge range of different workshops and keynotes for attendants.

-SSAT Annual Lecture and Debate

-The SSAT Annual Lecture and Debate will take place in October 2017.

 International work

 SSAT supports the iNet network of schools in 34 countries. iNet was established in 2004 and currently includes schools in Wales, China, the United States of America, New Zealand, Mauritius, the United Arab Emirates and South Africa.

 In 2006 the trust established the world's first school-based Confucius Institute, in partnership with the Office of Chinese Language Council International (Hanban) the Confucius Institute now has a network of 34 Confucius Classrooms in schools, specialising in the teaching of Mandarin Chinese.
 This work was sold to the Department for Education in 2011.

 In November 2010 the trust signed an agreement with Hanban to train 1,000 teachers of Chinese.

 The trust also manages a number of schools in Abu Dhabi.